UsrRed/YLN/README.md

 Many other features are present in the application, it's up to you to discover them !

+**Possible issue :** If you are unable to install podman-compose on your operating system, follow this installation : https://access.redhat.com/discussions/6979552

 ### Installation of syslog

 The installation of a syslog server and a graphical interface to view logs more clearly (because it's always possible to view syslog-ng logs in the container but without a graphical interface) is optional.
 If you decide to run the application, which consists of a syslog container you will need a lot of resources.